conormcafee/mitso-marketing/site/content/whoWeAre.md

 text02: >-
   Established in 2016, we have since expanded our team of passionate, driven marketing professionals to deliver an unparalleled service offering both locally and internationally.
-Our unique service offering coupled with our relentless pursuit for positive results makes us the perfect choice for all of your marketing needs.
+From global brands right down to small, rural businesses, we relentlessly pursue results and excellent value for every client we work with.
 seo:
   seoTitle: Who We Are
 title: We are a creative marketing consultancy